Nearly Two-Thirds of CVEs Are Low Complexity

 Security experts have warned of an increase in published vulnerabilities which are relatively easy to exploit and require no user interaction.

-Managed security service provider Redscan’s latest report, NIST Security Vulnerability Trends in 2020: An Analysis, takes a look back at the 18,000+ CVEs recorded in NIST’s National Vulnerability Database (NVD).
+Managed security service provider Redscan’s latest report, NIST Security Vulnerability Trends in 2020: An Analysis, takes a look back at the 18,000+ Common Vulnerabilities and Exposures (CVEs) recorded in NIST’s National Vulnerability Database (NVD).

 Aside from the fact that more CVEs were reported in 2020 than any year previously, a fact Infosecurity reported on in December, it raised concerns about the types of vulnerabilities emerging.